5 Holistic Health Care Tips for Healthy Pets

-Humans and dogs share roughly 75 percent of their genetic material; essentially, we’re both opportunistic predators.
+Humans and dogs share roughly 75 percent of genetic material; essentially, we’re both opportunistic predators.
 Like us, our pet’s health can suffer from a processed food diet.
-Mammals, including cats, are designed to thrive on fresh, whole food.
-Commercial diets, likened to “fast food” for pets, include dubious protein from sources such as diseased animals, as well as grains, especially corn, which is never a natural part of any canine diet.
-Any commercial pet food formulated for maximum profit will generally include cheap ingredients as well as sweeteners, chemical preservatives, and additives.
+Mammals are designed to thrive on fresh, whole food.
+Commercial diets, likened to “fast food” for pets, include dubious protein from sources such as diseased animals, as well as grains, especially corn, which is never a natural part of any canine or feline diet.
+Any commercial pet food formulated for maximum profit will generally include cheap ingredients, slaughterhouse byproducts, and sweeteners, chemical preservatives, and additives.

-Healthy pets generally have healthy diets — and it’s important to know whether our dogs and cats have food intolerances and allergies just like us.
+Healthy pets have healthy diets — and it’s important to know whether our dogs and cats have food intolerances and allergies.
 By providing prepared meals, or at minimum, holistic, grain-free commercial foods, we can begin to take control of our pet’s health.

 Adding leafy greens such as spinach, chard, or kale to your pet’s diet can help.
 A Purdue University study showed a 90 percent decrease in cancer risk when leafy vegetables were added to processed food at least three times a week.